upasadena/interactive-cyoa-tutorial/docs/extending-your-cyoa/index.md

     exception for `<a>` tags and the `href` attribute, allowing for hyperlinking.

+## Using Git
+What is Git?
+Git is a **version control system** (VCS).
+It is a program that tracks changes within files and folders.
+Using Git, we can create snapshots of changes for each version, meaning if we add irreversable changes to our project, we can simply revert back to a previous version.

+We can also compare changes between versions, and can invite others to collaborate and see what they've changed, much like Wikipedia.

+Using Git is for more advanced users and is not required.

+You can learn about Git [here](https://git-scm.com/book/en/v2).

 ## Custom HTML, CSS, and JavaScript
 You can truly supercharge your ICYOA by using HTML, CSS, and/or JavaScript.
 Those three languages are the languages that every web browser runs on.